 Set Up/Tear Down

 Homeless Connect takes a lot of man power to get the event set up and taken down in a timely manner.
-Volunteers are encouraged to help with set up starting at 730am.
+Volunteers are encouraged to help with set up starting at 8am.
+Please note: We DO NOT have access the to space before 8am, so please do not show up earlier than that.
 Groups are also asked to help with tear down at the event.
 This helps everyone get off site by 3:30pm.

 Register to Volunteer

-Volunteers who have registered will receive a personal confirmation email once their application has been processed.
+Volunteers who have registered will receive a personal confirmation email from the volunteer coordinator once their application has been processed.
 Please make sure to click the "submit" button at the end of the application to ensure your application goes through.
+Please allow time for your application to be processed.
+If you are concerned that your application did not go through, please contact jtremblay[at]homewardtrust[dot]ca.

 Check back in early 2018 for more info on how to register.